A minor commentary on SED/Opal encrytion

 “Eva who?
 I thought her name was Madeline.”

 Indeed, who indeed.
-Many in my professional life know my middle name, Madeline… thought some prefer Madeleine (like the cookies).
+Many in my professional life know my middle name, Madeline… though some prefer Madeleine (like the cookies).
 I too enjoy those cookies, but I don’t care for my middle name much at all.
 Nor did I care for it during the years of my maiden name.
 I also didn’t like those early years when the trauma started, of the family which failed to protect me, and their surname which had to be changed.

 I certainly didn’t like having to deal with those later years of having a stalker, of sexual assaults, of the red tape required by a name change, of relocation and another relocation, of new email accounts and licenses and passports and registrations and everything else.
 Who I was was taken from me by force, not of choice.